What is staff turnover?

 PayCaptain also supports recognition and incentive schemes through bonus payments and bonus payment options.
 This allows employees to choose where and when they’d like to receive payments.
 The PayCaptain app allows employees to receive their bonus instantly or allocate it to savings or their pension.

 In summary, PayCaptain provides innovative features to help employers support their employees.
-By implementing Cloud-based Payroll from PayCaptain, employers can demonstrate their commitment to employee well-being.
+By outsourcing payroll to PayCaptain, employers can demonstrate their commitment to employee wellbeing.
 This results in employees feeling more valued which positively impacts employee turnover within the business.

 To learn more about how PayCaptain can support your business and your employees, please contact us.
 We’ll be delighted to demo PayCaptain for you!